IIIF/api/source/api/annex/notes/editors.md

 ### 2.2 Use Cases and Support

-New specifications and changes to existing specification must have one or more [documented use cases][use-cases], supported by at least two institutions.
+New specifications and changes to existing specification must have one or more [documented use cases][use-cases], supported by at least two institutions that either have IIIF-based technology in production or are clearly blocked from doing so, as demonstrated by the use case.
 In the case of breaking changes, where applicable, the documented use case must clearly demonstrate why the previous approach was flawed or insufficient.

-@jpstroop: "...supported by at least two institutions".
-Do the institutions need to have other IIIF based technology or services in production?
-Otherwise is the following para enough to guard us against adding changes that never see implementation?
-{: .warning}

-@zimeon: Above suggests a greater role for more formally including [documented use cases][use-cases] repo.
-{: .warning}

-> @jpstroop: What's the advantage of having a use case / stories repo over just having a 'stories' label in our existing repo?
-{: .warning}

 ### 2.3 Evaluation and Testing

 In order to be considered ready for review, new features must have two open-source server-side implementations, at least one of which should be in production.
 New features must also have at least one open-source client-side implementation, which may be a proof-of-concept.

-@jpstroop Regarding new features critera above: should we require that the source code be available, at least for proof-of-concept impls?.
-{: .warning}

-> @zimeon: I think we should require open-source in order to count, we can leave license unspecified.
-{: .warning}

-> @jpstroop: +1
-{: .warning}

 ### 2.4 Community Review